How to Make Workplace Safety a Priority

 - Improve corporate reputation.
 Your company’s reputation influences everything from how customers perceive you to your ability to attract top talent.
 A commitment to worker safety helps support your reputation as a great place to work.

-Again, training needs to be continuous in order to be effective.
+Again, training needs to be continuous to be effective.
 When delivering training, too many businesses sign people up for a seminar, or provide an annual online module to complete, and assume they’ve done their job.
 According to Safety Works!, a program from the Maine Department of Labor, training needs to take place at several junctures during an individual’s employment:

 - New employees and those changing jobs should receive a safety briefing and overview of standard safety policies and procedures.